Generic name: hyaluronic acid gel

 What is Juvederm?

 Juvederm products are a smooth consistency gel, compared to some hyaluronic gel products that have a granular consistency.
 Juvederm products are developed using the Hylacross technology to allow a smoother, malleable gel.
 Hyaluronic acid is a naturally occurring sugar found in the body.
 Hyaluronic acid works by holding in water at the injection site and acting as a cushioning agent.
 It adds temporary volume and a smoother appearance to skin.
-Most patients need one treatment to achieve optimal results.
+Most patients need more than one treatment to achieve optimal results.

 How painful are Juvederm injections?

 There may be some discomfort during and after the injection.
 Juvederm is injected directly into the skin with a fine needle.
-Some Juvederm products contain the local anesthetic lidocaine to help lessen discomfort during injection, or the physician may choose to numb the site prior to injection.
+Juvederm products contain the local anesthetic lidocaine to help lessen discomfort during injection, or the physician may choose to numb the site prior to injection.
 You should discuss these options with your physician prior to the procedure.

 What is expected after the procedure?